Innovation Challenges

 • Facilitating market entry.

+Natural rubber supply chains are usually highly fragmented and dynamic, and it is common for natural rubber processing factories to source raw material through intermediary dealers three or more layers deep.
 The solution should simplify and overcome the challenges of data collection and monitoring which is in accordance with internationally recognised standards, for example, the Verified Carbon Standard (VCS) Program by Verra.

 This all-in-one digital solution, which should be accessible through a dedicated app or a digital module, should: